tBlabs/CV/README.md

 For private projects mainly using Node and C.
 Working for 6 companies so far, including banking, security systems, spy gadgets and medical equipment.
 Oriented at good design patterns and Test Driven Development.
-Electronic lover since childhood.
-Started programming at high school and can't stop since that time :)*
+Electronic and embedded lover since childhood.*

 - 507-293-714
 - wendro@wp.pl